dlepex/actorish4j/README.md

 All other actor-like entities in this lib are implemented on top of the Enqueuer.

-So if you want to read some code, read the code of this class first!
+So if you want to read some code, read the code of this class first.

 ##### github.jcext.TaskEnqueuer